Old Man's War: Beanstalk

 The Beanstalk is a space elevator, built by the CDF, connecting Earth and the CDF space station.
 The space elevator, officially built to transport colonists and CDF recruits to space, displayed the CDF's power and technological prowess.
 To Earth's inhabitants, the space elevator defied physics and was extremely impractical.
 Henry hypothesized that the entire concept of the Beanstalk was taken from another alien species.
 In real life, John Scalzi notes that the feasibility and practical application of a space elevator is speculative.

-Modified bodies and consciousness transfer

-In the early days of human colonization it became clear that human soldiers were not cut out for fighting the endless hordes of alien aggressors.
-The spirit was willing, but the flesh was found wanting.
-Humans were not strong enough, tough enough or fast enough to compete with the countless xeno breeds that desired the eradication of the human race.
-Humanity was saved by two technologies: the ability to grow an engineered human body to maturity in a few months and the ability to transfer a consciousness from an old body to the new one (provided that the brains are identical).

-This tech is the foundation of the Colonial Defense Force, allowing them to recruit senior citizens from Earth and transfer their minds to new super-soldier bodies.